DanieduPlessis/homebridge-mqttAlarm/README.md

 // 			  "caption": "LABEL FOR ALARM",
 // 			  "topics": {
 // 				"statusCurrent": 	"PUT THE MQTT TOPIC FOR THE GETTING THE STATUS OF YOUR SWITCH HERE",
-// 				"statusTarget": 	"PUT THE MQTT TOPIC FOR THE SETTING THE STATUS OF YOUR SWITCH HERE"
+// 				"buttonPress": 	"PUT THE MQTT TOPIC FOR THE SETTING THE STATUS OF YOUR SWITCH HERE"
 // 			  }
 //     }
 // ]